realworldocaml/book/en/objects.md

   to produce a new kind of object.
 This new definition can override some behavior, but also share code with its parent.
 * _Open recursion_: an object's methods can invoke another method in the same object using a special variable (often called `self` or `this`).
-These calls use dynamic lookup, allowing a method defined in one object to invoke methods defined in another object that inherits from the first.
+When objects are created from classes, these calls use dynamic lookup, allowing a method defined in one class to invoke methods defined in another class that inherits from the first.

 Almost every notable modern programming language has been influenced by OOP, and you'll have run across these terms if you've ever used